apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 ## What is SEO?

-SEO (Search Engine Optimization) is using organic traffic generation by the website’s content (blog articles) to make business or brand to be visible for searchers on search engines (like [Google](https://www.google.com/), [Yahoo](https://www.yahoo.com/), [Bing](https://www.bing.com/)).
-Google did not reveal how exactly their algorithms determine where to position your website in the search results, but there are some factors that will improve your search result ranking:
+SEO (Search Engine Optimization) makes business or brand to be visible on search engines (like [Google](https://www.google.com/), [Yahoo](https://www.yahoo.com/), [Bing](https://www.bing.com/)) by driving organic traffic with contents (blog, articles).
+Google did not reveal how exactly their algorithms determine where to position your website in the search results, but there are many factors that will improve your website's ranking:

  - [Relevancy](#relevancy): **How much is your content related to the keyword?** When people search "custom cake delivery in New York", they will not find a realtor's website.